-Dragon Iconography: Gaudí's Casa Batlló in Barcelona Spain, a Must See Masterpiece
+Dragon Iconography: Guide To Gaudí's Casa Batlló in Barcelona Spain

-Casa Batlló is Antoni Gaudí at his hallucinatory, dreamlike best.
+Casa Battlo is Gaudí at his hallucinatory, dreamlike best.
 The building is a must see site in beautiful Barcelona, especially if you love Modernist architecture or are on the Gaudí trail in Barcelona.
 After Sagrada Familia, it's the most famous Gaudí building in Barcelona.

 For Casa Batlló, Gaudí conjured a building in the image of a dragon.
 The strange bone-like facade commands your attention.
 It's studded with skull mask balconies and capped by a sinuously scaled roof with a solitary sword-like tower.